mmkari/react-star-picker/examples/StarPicker.md

 The `StarPicker` component renders a number of buttons.
 By default, each button's content is rendered using the `defaultStarRenderer`.
 Alternatively, you can provide a custom `starRenderer` prop to get control over the button contents.

-The following editable example covers the use of all available props:
+The following editable example covers the use of all available props.
+Use the toggle to switch between the default `starRenderer` and a custom one.

 ```jsx a
 import React from 'react';